gabfr/wunderfleet-task/README.md

 Then, I used Vue.js as a Single Page Application that calls these endpoints.
 This way we can decouple the interface from the backend anytime we need, also this is a highly scalable architecture.

+At last, but not least, to attend the constraint in this challenge that said the user can come back later into the form and start from where he stopped, I used the browser's `localStorage` to persist the state of the application.
+Using the local storage has the pro of letting this responsibility to the client (browser) and we do not need to store temporary session data in our infrastructure.

 ## Getting started

 To run this project you have to: